santiago-webdev/portfolio-and-blog/src/lib/posts/how-to-layout-a-website.md

 ---
-title: How To layout a website
+title: How to layout a website
 datetime: 2023-03-15 15:09
 description: This is how I layout a website each time I start a new project.
 finished: false